pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 __Log time-series data?__ [log]\
 This boolean property specifies whether or not tank data from sources selected by __path__ should be logged.
 Because the paths available to Signal K are not necessarily always present this property should only be applied when the associated __path__ is fully qualified.

-__rrd__\
-This boolean property specifies whether or not tank data from sources selected by __path__ should be logged or not.
-If sources are logged then historical data can be accessed through the webapp interface.

-Example: log time series date for all tanks:
+Example: log time series date for waste tank zero:
 ```
-{ "rrd": true }
+{ "path": "tanks.wasteWater.0", "rrd": true }
 ```

-__name__\
+__Use this fluid name instead of the SignalK default__ [name]\
 This string property introduces a text string that will be used to label tank data from sources selected by __path__.
 If name is omitted then its value will default to the value of the token used by Signal K as the second element of a tank path.

-Example: change the display name for waste tanks from "wasteWater" to "Waste":
+Example: change the display name for all waste tanks from the SignalK default "wasteWater" to "Waste":
 ```
 { "path": "tanks.wasteWater.", "name": "Waste" }
 ```

-__color__\
+__Use this color for rendering data__ [color]\
-This string property introduces a text string that will be used to specify the colour used for the display of tank data from sources selected by __path__.
+This string property introduces a text string that will be used to specify the colour used by the webapp for the display of tank data from sources selected by __path__.

 Example: display fuel data in red:
 ```
 { "path": "tanks.fuel.", "color": "red" }
 ```

-__factor__\
+__Multiply all data values by this factor__ [factor]\
 This decimal property specifies a scaling factor that will be used to adjust tank data received from sources selected by __path__.

 Example: convert all tank data from cubic metres to gallons: